hasintha98/Asia-pacific-experiments-app/README.md

 # Asia-pacific-experiments-app

 ## #1 -> Run the server
-* Open terminal from the root folder
+* Open terminal from the project root folder
 * Run below commands one by one
 ```
 cd ./experiment-api